DynamicsValue/power-apps-bootcamp-2022-05/README.md

     tests/MyAzureFunctionTests/CreateContactTests.cs

-Please Use **pipeline branch** to find of the plugin unit test here:
+Please Use **pipeline branch** to find a sample of the plugin unit test here:

     tests/PowerAppsBootCamp.Plugins.Tests/PowerAppsBootCamp.Plugins.Tests/FollowUpPluginTests.cs

-Please also use **pipeline branch**pipeline branch to find a sample that will trigger a FollowUp plugin on Create of a contact from the same Azure function, and that you can step through it in the debugger (experimental)
+Please also use **pipeline branch** to check a sample that will trigger a FollowUp plugin on Create of a contact from the same Azure function, and that you can step through it in the debugger (experimental)

     tests/MyAzureFunctionTests/CreateContactTestsWithSimulation.cs